Skip to Content

 Unless you’re towing one of the smallest rigs (such as a teardrop trailer), most travel trailer owners will experience improvement by using a WD hitch.
 But without question, use a WD hitch if your travel trailer weighs 50% or more than your tow vehicle weighs.

-A weight distribution hitch can help reduce trailer sway in high winds or when being passed by, or passing, large vehicles.
+A weight distribution hitch can help reduce trailer sway in high winds or when being passed by (or when passing) large vehicles.
 It will also help increase stability and reduce lane wandering.

 A primary situation dictating the use of a weight-distributing hitch is if the rear of your tow vehicle sags.
 When this happens, your tow vehicle’s nose will be pushed upward, reducing front-wheel traction and steering control.
 It also reduces ground clearance at the rear of the vehicle.